-This edit was originally published in the April 1996 issue of Third Way.
+This edit was originally published in the April 1996 issue of Third Way and is © Third Way.

 Anita Roddick, née Perelli, was born in Littlehampton in 1942, the daughter of Italian-Jewish immigrants.
 After failing her 11-Plus, she attended Maud Allen Secondary Modern School for Girls and then Worthing High School for Girls.
 She tried unsuccessfully to win a place at the Central School of Speech and Drama in London and instead trained as a teacher of history and English at Newton Park College of Higher Education in Bath.

 After a few terms on the staff of Maud Allen, she went to teach for a year in a kibbutz in Israel.
 Various jobs in Paris (in the cuttings library of the International Herald Tribune) and Geneva funded travel to Tahiti, New Caledonia, Australia, Madagascar and South Africa.